Soft Error Reliability Analysis of Vision Transformers: Background and Related Work

-Soft errors that are almost inevitable in existing large-scale VLSI designs typically manifest as bit flips and can propagate along with the deep learning data flow, which can cause incorrect computing results and induce considerable prediction accuracy loss of deep learning models.
 Quantifying the influence of soft errors and understanding the reliability of deep learning is an essential step to protect against the soft errors especially for safety-critical applications like autonomous driving and robotics.
 There have been many prior works that evaluated the reliability of CNNs subjected to soft errors from different angles.
-For example, \cite{li2017understanding} studied the resilience of CNNs with different data types, values, data reuses, and types of layers to guide the fault tolerance design. \cite{reagen2018ares} explored the relationship between fault rate and model accuracy under various setups such as quantization, layer type, and network structure.
-Some of the reliability evaluations further explored the reliability difference among components of deep learning models such that they can be utilized to perform selective protection using less protection overhead \cite{mahmoud2021optimizing} \cite{ping2020sern}.
-More reliability evaluation works of deep learning can be found in recent surveys \cite{mittal2020survey} \cite{liu2022special}.
+For example, \cite{li2017understanding} studied the resilience of CNNs with different data types, values, data reuses, and types of layers to guide the fault tolerance design. \cite{reagen2018ares} explored the relationship between fault rate and model accuracy under various setups such as quantization, layer type, and network structure. \cite{sabbagh2019evaluating} mainly evaluated the impact of model compression especially pruning and quantization on the resilience of CNNs.
+The authors in \cite{xu2021reliability} and \cite{xu2020persistent} leveraged FPGA based fault injection to evaluate the influence of persistent faults on neural network models and particularly investigated the faults on both control path and data path to obtain the reliability from a system point of view. \cite{he2020fidelity} proposed a new reliability evaluation framework that brings both deep learning accelerator architectural and compilation details to the high level deep learning processing for more accurate reliability and model accuracy evaluation.
+Some of the reliability evaluation work further explored the reliability difference among components of deep learning models such that they can be utilized to guide selective protection with less protection overhead \cite{libano2018selective, wei2020g, mahmoud2021optimizing, ruospo2022selective}.
+For instance, \cite{xue2022winograd} investigated the reliability difference among the different operations and layers, \cite{mahmoud2020hardnn} explored the reliability difference among the different channels, and \cite{schorn2018accurate} explored the reliability difference among the different neurons with a classical layer-wise relevance propagation technique.
+These approaches generally enable more fine-grained selective protection compared to prior layer-wise protection in \cite{R2F2021TVLSI, bertoa2022fault, ping2020sern}.
+More reliability evaluation study of deep learning can be found in recent surveys \cite{liu2022special}\cite{mittal2020survey}.